pgdogdev/docs/docs/features/load-balancer/index.md

 load_balancer_strategy = "random"
 ```

-#### Least active connections
+### Least active connections

-PgDog keeps track of how many connections are active in each database and can route queries to databases
-which are less busy.
-This allows to "bin pack" the cluster with workload.
+Least active connections sends queries to replica databases that appear to be least busy serving other queries.
+This uses the [`sv_idle`](../../administration/pools.md) connection pool metric and assumes that pools with a high number of idle connections have more available resources.

-This algorithm is useful when all databases have identical resources and all queries have roughly the same
+This algorithm is useful when you want to "bin pack" the replica cluster.
+It assumes that queries have different runtime performance and attempts to distribute load more intelligently.
-cost and runtime.

 ##### Configuration